-The coils that sometimes get squashed together in the corners do not always touch each other, but they may be close enough to allow the electricity to 'arc' across the gap.
-An electrical arc can generate extreme temperatures for the millisecond it arcs.
-Charred and blackened corners of the kiln are warning signs for this problem.
+When the coils bunch up in the corners, they may not always touch each other.
+However, they could be close enough to allow electricity to 'arc' across the gap.
+This arc can generate extreme temperatures.
+Charred and blackened corners of the kiln are clear warning signs of this potential problem.

-Do not confuse this with what can be observed even with new elements; which is randomly sized sections of the coils glowing more quickly than other sections of the same coil.
-The annealing process of the wire causes this, and does not adversely affect the elements' operation in the kiln.
+Do not confuse this with randomly sized sections of the coils glowing more quickly than other sections.
+This is normal and can even be observed with new elements.
+The wire's annealing process causes this and does not adversely affect the elements' operation in the kiln.